Liquidvision33/Liquidvision33/README.md

 - 🔭 I’m currently working on personnal and professional project

-- 🌱 I’m currently learning PHP 👀
+- 🌱 I’m currently learning PHP, MySQL, Javascript, PDO, Bootstrap 👀

 - 👯 I’m looking to work in a enterprise